 On the Sunday before we sat down to lunch we went on a mindful walk and the beautiful things you notice when you walk mindfully - especially in such a tranquil setting - can really be breathtaking.
 I watched how the raindrops fell from a beautiful fern leaf - something I had never watched attentively before practicing mindfulness.
 How the water gathered on the leaf until it's weight allows it to fall?
 Such beauty in something we so often take for granted.
 I stood at a stream flowing for a while which reminded me of how soothing the sound of water is - especially with my tinnitus and surrounding mountains remind us of how we can find stillness within ourselves even when life can be busy and sometimes stressful.

 After our walk and before we sat down to lunch and prepared to say our goodbyes to one another, we all gathered in our closing circle - a way of ending the weekend - and when asked to say one word that came to mind as the weekend ended Grateful was what I said because grateful was how I felt.
-Grateful that I had given myself that time, grateful that I had trusted my own instincts and trusted in myself to go, grateful to my husband who had encouraged me to go and was waiting at home for me with my kids, grateful to what I had experienced, the food, the conversations, the peace, the tranquility, the sence of calm and a chance to really nourish myself body and mind.
+Grateful that I had given myself that time, grateful that I had trusted my own instincts and trusted in myself to go, grateful to what I had experienced, the food, the conversations, the peace, the tranquility, the sence of calm and a chance to really nourish myself body and mind.
 But above all that feeling of gratitude that I felt - that real feeling that a weekend like that allows you to experience and almost seemed to make me feel like I floated all the way home.

 Donna and Maggie run this retreat twice yearly at Tígh Roy.
 Their next retreat is running on from Friday 19th October - Sunday 21st October.